 Fees (covers the Holy Union Certificate, Counseling, and Liturgical Mass)

-Holy Union Fee – PhP 6,000.00
+Holy Union Fee – PHP 6,000.00

 Added Fee: If the location or circumstances of the Union would take more than a day and would consume so much time of the Pastor and assistant, MCCQC may demand to increase the amount of the fee to compensate for the day’s wage (500 x # of days for pastor, 400 x # of days for assistant) that will be consumed by the Holy Union.

 (Example scenario: Venue of Holy Union is in Daet, Camarines Norte.
 Travel time is 8 hours by bus as there is no air travel going to and from Daet.
 Total days consumed was 3 days.
-An additional 2 days’ worth of wage would be added on top of the PhP 6000.00)
+An additional 2 days’ worth of wage would be added on top of the PHP 6000.00)

 A STIPEND or Love-Gift for the Pastor is optional.
+The Stipend is usually what we can construe as a ‘TIP’ for the officiating minister.

 NOTE: Fees does not include cost of flowers and other logistical requirements of ceremony.
 MCC Quezon City does not provide wedding coordination services.